cardano-foundation/CIPs/CIP-1694/README.md

 The following table details the ratification requirements for each governance action scenario.
 The columns represent:

 * **Governance action type**<br/>
   The type of governance action.
-Note that the protocol parameter updates are grouped into three categories.
+Note that the protocol parameter updates are grouped into four categories.

 * **Constitutional committee (abbrev.
 CC)**<br/>
   A value of ✓ indicates that the constitutional committee must approve this action.<br/>